 Blood pressure info and action plan

 - High blood pressure affects one in five Canadians and is the number one risk factor for stroke and a major risk factor for heart disease.
-The Heart & Stroke Foundation's Blood Pressure Action Plan is an interactive online tool designed to help you manage your blood pressure.
+The Heart & Stroke Foundation's Blood Pressure Action Plan can be accessed by reviewing their Pamphlet on Managing your Blood Pressure.
 It includes an online risk assessment.
 (Note: Always consult your physician regarding any medical condition.)

 Women and heart disease